 Freight; is CO2 compensated freight from Peru and Thailand to Denmark.

 We sell both through selected stores and online.
 This means that both our mark-up and our cost vary depending on the sales channel.
-It is however important, that the price of a product costs the same no matter whether you find it in a store or online.
+It is, however, important that the price of a product is the same no matter whether you find it in a store or online.
 And to us, it is important that it never goes on sale and never loses its value, no matter what month it is.

-*When we are selling online, the costs are higher due to online payment fees, packaging and shipping to customer.
+*When we are selling online, the costs are higher due to online payment fees, packaging, and shipping to customers.
 Cutting out retail, our mark-up is higher.

 how we spend the money